Watercolor (without pulling your hair out)

 3. Pick a Color Palette.

 A good color palette is the difference between a child's art project and professionalism.
 If you pick primary colors, your watercolor will look elementary.
 However, if you pick colors with a little more sophistication, your piece will have more nuance and cohesiveness.
 It also looks more elevated.
 Here are keys to remember: white makes things lighter, black makes them darker, and gray makes them more neutral.
 My rule of thumb is always neutral and if I'm going for bright colors, I always look for balance by keeping them either in the same color family or diluted the same way.
 Bottom line is you just want your colors to look like they belong together. (*feel free to mix colors on the lid of your palette...no one needs more supplies)

 This was the trickiest part for me, but the great thing about watercolor is that a little goes a loooooooonnnnngggg way.
+Start out light and add color layers as you need.
 So get the brush wet, dip it in your color and gently put it on your paper at the place where that color will be the darkest.
 Use that place as a starting point to push the rest of the paint out.
 If it's too dark, simply rinse your brush in your water, and leaving a drop or two of water still in the brush, put it back in the same spot and push the color out.
 If you need more color, go back to your palette.
 Then layer until you like it.
 Adding water will dilute the color which can make highlights.
 If water is getting out of control, lightly use the paper towel to absorb the excess.

 5. Outline the Finished Product